HamedHematian/SynCQG/README.md

 #### Running

-for Running CoTaH may simple run (change parameters by your will):
+For Running CoTaH may simple run (change parameters by your will):

 ```
 python Cotah_Bert.py --model_name CoTaH-BERT \